Eclipse \i klips′\ (n): the total or partial obscuring of one heavenly body by another.

 The Moon orbits Earth; both swing around the Sun.
 In a perfect universe, we’d see totality every month.
 But we don’t, and here’s why.

 First, the apparent size of the Sun varies during the year because Earth’s orbit is an ellipse, not a perfect circle.
 Our planet is closest to the Sun (perihelion) in early January and farthest (aphelion) in early July.
-So the Sun appears about 3% larger in January than in July (not that you’d notice), which means at times it’s harder for the Moon to completely cover the Sun and create a total eclipse.
+So the Sun appears a little more than 3% larger in January than in July (not that you’d notice), which means at times it’s harder for the Moon to completely cover the Sun and create a total eclipse.

 The variability in the apparent size of the Sun and Moon doesn’t preclude a monthly solar eclipse.
 What does is the tilt of the Moon’s orbit, which is about 5° to the plane of Earth’s orbit around the Sun or, equivalently, the Sun’s apparent path around the sky as seen from Earth.
 (This path is called the ecliptic, for reasons that will become obvious in a moment.)
 More often than not, the new Moon passes above or below the Sun, and the lunar shadow misses Earth completely.

 Finally, after 6,585.32 days (18 years, 11 days, 8 hours), the entire eclipse cycle repeats.
 This is known as the Saros cycle.
-When two eclipses are separated by a period of one Saros, the Sun, Earth, and Moon return to approximately the same relative geometry, and a nearly identical eclipse will occur (though the eclipse path will be shifted west by eight hours — one third of Earth’s rotation).
+When two eclipses are separated by a period of one Saros, the Sun, Earth, and Moon return to approximately the same relative geometry, and a nearly identical eclipse will occur (though the eclipse path will be shifted west by eight hours — one third of Earth’s daily rotation).
+After three such cycles, called an exeligmos, a nearly identical eclipse will occur in the same part of the world where it did a little more than 54 years earlier.

 Nothing Lasts Forever